joshcanhelp/josh-to-11/input/symlinked/posts/2008-06-06-installing-a-font-in-windows-xp.md

 ---
-title: "Installing a font in Windows XP"
+title: Installing a font in Windows XP
-excerpt: "This is a companion to my article I wrote a while back.
-Here is the quick and dirty process for adding a font in Windows XP."
+excerpt: This is a companion to my article I wrote a while back.
+Here is the quick and dirty process for adding a font in Windows XP.
-modified: 2016-04-01 03:52:13
+modified: 2016-04-01T03:52:13.000Z
+wpid: 26
-tags: ["Throwback"]
+tags:
+  - Throwback
 featured_img: /_images/2008/06/font_cp01-150x150.jpg
-wpid: 26
 ---

 This is a companion to my [6 steps to easy typography in any document](/6-steps-to-easy-typography-in-any-document/) article.
 Here is the quick and dirty process for adding a font in Windows XP.